tpham222/Wreck_Detect/README.md

 Deep learning has many applications and uses and can be a very powerful tool used to predict all sorts of things as well as assist with automation.
 However, this comes at the cost of interpretability of the model.
 Regardless, I think it is an amazing, complex field that is worth learning and understanding.
 This project is my attempt at learning all the tools necessary to build out a deep learning model that can classify an image of a car as having damage or not.

 ## Steps
 * The first thing I needed to do was obtain a bunch of images of cars that are wrecked and cars that have no damage at all.
-I also needed to write a program to help me efficiently label the images.
+I also needed to write a script to help me efficiently label the images.

 * I also had to figure out how convolutional neural networks worked as well as how they are commonly architecured.